 We started in Oregon as a single entity, but with the launch of affiliates in Florida and Pennsylvania Breast Friends is becoming the premiere support organization for women with breast, ovarian and other women’s cancers with presence across the country.

-In 2012, our focus will be to reach new patients across the country by developing and delivering two new workshops: H.O.P.E., Helping Others Provide Empathy, and Thriving Beyond Cancer.
+In 2012, our focus was to reach new patients across the country by developing and delivering two new workshops: H.O.P.E., Helping Others Provide Empathy, and Thriving Beyond Cancer.

 The H.O.P.E. workshop is for three-hour program for women who are newly diagnosed with cancer.
 This is an opportunity for them to bring their spouse, children, or other significant person who is likely to accompany them on their journey to a workshop where we will discuss the role that each person will play.
 We will talk about the importance of support, as well as provide ideas and tips on how the friends and family members can care for their loved one through the journey.
 We also recognize that those closest to the patient are often impacted.
 Our workshop will talk about how a family can reach out and receive support from others.